MaksymShcherbak/emotion_recognition_web/readme.md

 Try out the Emotion Recognition neural network in this humble application!
 It consists of a few different models, each having a different architecture and efficiency.

-There are three modes available:
+There are three ways of recognition available:

 1. Recognize photo
 2. Recognize video